 So, how much exercise do you need and how can you fit it in?
 Use these tips below to make the most out of your exercise time.

-For weight loss, you'll need to do at least 5 days of cardio at a moderate intensity for at least 30 minutes but, the truth it, it usually takes more than that to really burn calories.
-Your best bet: Interval training 2-3 days a week, resting or doing more moderate workouts on the other days.
+For weight loss, you'll need to do at least 5 days of cardio at a moderate intensity for at least 30 minutes but, the frankly, it usually takes more than that to really burn calories.
+Your best bet: Interval training 2-3 days a week and more moderate workouts on the other days.
 By alternating high intensity segments with recovery, you'll burn more calories and build endurance more quickly.
 You'll also get a great afterburn.
 You don't have to be an experienced exerciser to try interval training.
 Start here:

 - Interval Training for Beginners - When you perfect this, move up to...